Halifax Town Hall

-Halifax Town Hall is a grade II* listed, 19th century town hall in the town of Halifax, West Yorkshire, England.
+Halifax Town Hall is a 19th century town hall in Halifax, West Yorkshire, England.
+It is a grade II* listed building.
 It is notable for its design and interiors by Charles Barry and his son, Edward Middleton Barry, and for its sculptures by John Thomas.
-The town hall is also the headquarters of Calderdale Metropolitan Borough Council.
+The town hall is the headquarters of Calderdale Metropolitan Borough Council.

 History

 The Mayor and corporation first proposed that they build a new town hall in 1847.
-They suggested it again in 1853 after the town had become a borough five years earlier but they still had no central offices.
+They suggested it again in 1853 after the town had become a municipal borough five years earlier but still had no central offices.
 They proposed it again in 1856.
 The later proposals were prompted by the 1853 Improvement Act, which allowed the borough to borrow £15,000 to build a town hall, courthouse and police station.
 The 1856 proposal was also prompted by John Crossley, who was at that time developing Princess Street and Crossley Street, using the architects Lockwood and Mawson who later designed Bradford City Hall.
 This may explain why the town hall blends in with several Crossley Street buildings, which are now listed as a group.

 The council, Edward Akroyd and John Crossley requested that Charles Barry judge the design entries; he disliked all three entries and was asked in turn to submit his own design.
 His design was accepted, but he died in 1860.
 His son, Edward Middleton Barry, completed the design which was erected on a 148 x 90 ft plot on John Crossley's land.
 The foundation stone was laid in 1861.
 Whiteley Brothers were the builders.
 It was listed on 31 July 1963.